ontocord/vistral/README.md

-# Warning: This code is highly redandunt.
-It is directy extended from llama-recipe and it might not be well optimized and refactored.
-Please just consider this code for informationl purpose.
-We do not recommend using this code directly for training.
+# Warning: This code is a WIP:

 # Mistral Training